- Layer when the Arctic vortex brings cold air

 Layer when the Arctic vortex brings cold air

-Style secrets for the cold
+Style layering secrets for cold weather

 Here are some of my secrets to maintain stylish in painful cold weather.